A homage to the heroism of Health Workers worldwide

 “Art nourishes the soul – I feel connected when I am creating, it is my life force, it is my joie de vivre , every hour, every day—to (access) tap into the subconscious and bring surreal worlds to life.”

 The COVID-19 virus is humanity’s newest foe, with the potential to prematurely end millions of lives.
 To control this new coronavirus, we need to understand it.
 Labs around the world are now working around the clock in a bid to know their enemy.
-Throughout history there are masterworks of tragedy and introspection, which delve into the deepest realms of paranoid human solitude—it is often during these extraordinary times that one becomes consumed with self reflection and self expression – with an obligation to create and give voice to your inner thoughts.
+Throughout history there are masterworks of tragedy and introspection, which delve into the deepest realms of paranoid human solitude—it is often during these extraordinary times that one becomes consumed with self-reflection and self-expression – with an obligation to create and give voice to your inner thoughts.

 NEW VISION – A New World

 Pandemics are notorious for upending all of society.
 Artists are notorious for creating their art under the most perilous and inopportune circumstances.
-Throughout history, art has continued to be created and consumed during times of plagues and global health crises.
+Throughout history, art has continued to be created and consumed during times of plague and global health crises.
 So art will be created now.
 Which begs the questions: What sort of art has been created during pandemics?
 And what purpose does art serve during them?
 In whatever form it takes, art will be created during plagues.

 YGARTUA TRANSFORMS, DIVERTS AND RECONSTRUCTS CONVENTIONAL REALITY